open-mmlab/mmocr/docs/en/migration/transforms.md

 </thead>
 </table>

-When `resize_type='long_short_bound'`, we implemented `BoundedScaleAspectJitter`, which randomly rescales the image so that the long and short sides of the image are around the bound; then jitter the aspect ratio.
+When `resize_type='long_short_bound'`, we implemented `BoundedScaleAspectJitter`, which randomly rescales the image so that the long and short sides of the image are around the bound; then jitters the aspect ratio.

 <table class="docutils">
 <thead>